Kizoku-Dev/web-sorrow/readme.txt

 or here
 http://strawberryperl.com/

-It would also be a good idea to update all your modules
+It would also be a good idea to update all your modules.
+You can do this easily with a script i've included in the package

 ------------------------------------------------------------------------------------------------------------